 - Onion over VPN servers, which increases your privacy by taking advantage of the anonymous Tor (The Onion Router) network.

-- P2P servers, which are servers that are optimized for torrenting and P2P file sharing.
+- P2P servers, are servers that are optimized for torrenting and P2P file sharing.
 (NordVPN is currently our top pick for the best VPN for torrenting.)

-NordVPN offers a full range of easy to use, secure VPN apps equipped with built-in leak protection and a VPN kill switch.
+NordVPN offers a full range of easy-to-use, secure VPN apps equipped with built-in leak protection and a VPN kill switch.
 There is a VPN app for every major operating system and mobile device.

 They also support many other devices, including, Android TV, Firestick, Chromecast, several game consoles, and various routers.